Working Papers

 countries also experience disproportionately higher sectoral value added in

 those sectors.
-The data are consistent with institutions affecting the
+The data are consistent with institutions affecting the productivity

-productivity of technological use or adoption, thus acting as sectoral
+of technological use or adoption, thus acting as sectoral productivity

-productivity shifters.
-However, labor (mis)allocation
+shifters.
+However, labor (mis)allocation (and not

-of poor institutional quality in reducing sectoral value added.
+institutional quality in reducing sectoral value added.
 These effects are

 statistically undetected once we rely on data aggregated across the subsectors